Mafrans/mafra.nz/content/portfolio/operation-shell-shock.md

 quickly and added to the game so that we could get a feel for which animations would be necessary and which would not.

-The sketch above sadly did not ever make it into the game, but the running animation was sketched in a similar manner and then inked and colored in a simple manner not too dissimilar from older Adobe Flash style games.
+The sketch below sadly did not ever make it into the game, but the running animation was sketched in a similar manner and then inked and colored in a simple manner not too dissimilar from older Adobe Flash style games.